In-Saiyan/mocp-waybar-widget/README.md

-# Mocp waybar integration widget
+# Mocp waybar integrated widget module

 Mocp is a minimal, terminal based music player.
 This repo adds the support to control the playback of mocp using waybar.
 ![image](https://github.com/user-attachments/assets/54e9cea5-414c-47ba-bb81-5f59d60025d5)